Book Talk: Oates explores racial tensions in 'The Sacrifice'

-NEW YORK, Feb 5 (Reuters) - Based on the Tawana Brawley case that shocked the United States in the late 1980s, Joyce Carol Oates’ latest novel, “The Sacrifice,” is eerily prescient.
+NEW YORK (Reuters) - Based on the Tawana Brawley case that shocked the United States in the late 1980s, Joyce Carol Oates’ latest novel, “The Sacrifice,” is eerily prescient.

 The story concerns a 14-year-old black girl, Sybilla Frye, who accuses white men, including a police officer, of a shocking act of racial violence.